+For more information, see Section 4.5.4, "Upgrading to XenServer 6.2 SP1 Hotfix XS62ESP1004".

-- 24. If you want to close the admin port again (recommended in production systems), set integration.api.port to null.
-Then restart the Management Server.
-For information about how to set integration.api.port, see Section 5.5, "Setting Configuration Parameters". - 25.
-(XenServer only) If needed, upgrade all Citrix XenServer hypervisor hosts in your cloud to a version supported by CloudPlatform 4.2.1 and apply any required hotfixes.
-Instructions for upgrading XenServer software and applying hotfixes can be found in Section 4.6, "Upgrading and Hotfixing XenServer Hypervisor Hosts". - 26.
-(VMware only) After upgrade, if you want to change a Standard vSwitch zone to a VMware dvSwitch Zone, perform the following: - a.
+For instructions for upgrading XenServer software and applying hotfixes, see Section 4.5.2, "Applying Hotfixes to a XenServer Cluster".

+- 25. (VMware only) After upgrade, if you want to change a Standard vSwitch zone to a VMware dvSwitch Zone, perform the following: - a.
 Ensure that the Public and Guest traffics are not on the same network as the Management and Storage traffic. - b.
 Set vmware.use.dvswitch to true. - c.
 Access the physical network for the Public and guest traffic, then change the traffic labels as given below: